Brutal [Meta]Introduction to Dependent Types in Agda

 sub₀ .(succ n) .(succ m) (s≤s {m} {n} y) = sub₀ n m y

-Note the dots, these are called “dotted patterns”.
-Ignore them for a second.
+Note the dots.
+These are called “dotted patterns”.
+Now ignore them for a second.

 Rewritten with a case construct from Haskell (Agda doesn’t have case, see below) the code above becomes (in pseudo-Haskell):

-sub₀ n m even = case even of
+sub₀ n m less = case less of

 zero -> n